• Skip to primary navigation

 Reserve about 2 ounces of the grated cheese to add at the very end of the baking cycle.

-I assembled the casserole this way since the cooked ground beef mixture was still pretty hot and the cheese would melt and probably clump if it was added straight into the warm ground beef.
+I assembled the casserole this way since the Cooked ground beef mixture was still pretty hot and the cheese would Melt and probably clump if it was added straight into the warm ground beef.

 Casserole ready to bake.

-Cover the casserole with aluminum foil and place it into a preheated 350° F oven for 35 minutes.
+Cover the casserole with aluminum foil and place it into a preheated 350° F Oven for 35 minutes.

 If you have an instant read thermometer, the casserole should be about 160° F.